simoninireland/epydemic/doc/newmanziff.rst

 interesting processes.
 (Originally it was used to study crack formation in crystals and waterflow in soils.)
 It also bears a striking similarity to the ways in which epidemics form, with the final occupied sub-graph being mathematically related to the contact tree of an epidemic.
-This lets us stidy epidemics using percolation, an approach pioneered by Newman :cite:`NewmanEpidemicDisease`.
+This lets us study epidemics using percolation, an approach pioneered by Newman :cite:`NewmanEpidemicDisease`.

 While percolation can also be used in conjunction with epidemic processes, it is often